We asked people to donate to retired Navy Vet

 Sometime during the park's operation one of the partners walked off with several million dollars that went unnoticed until the waterslide accident.
 The main decision maker had a plan to help the park recover , sadly that plan died with him.
 The remaining members couldn't agree on a unified vision for the park, the last time it was open it ran as Discovery Waterpark.
 At some point the park was closed.

 Some decision was made to turn the park into senior housing the slides and equipment were sold off.
-You can see Rob and Big going down the slides on Youtube before they were sold to Cultus Lake Waterpark and renamed called Colossal Canyon.
+You can see Rob and Big going down the slides in the Funny or Die video on our Videos page before they were sold to Cultus Lake Waterpark and renamed called Colossal Canyon.

 When Lake Dolores closed it took a lot of people's life savings and all the bank loans went bad.
 A lot of people were hurt by the parks closing.
 Some of which have been doing their best to get us to give up or do their best to make sure the park doesn't reopen.